-In some cases, laboratories may also request that existing person records be removed from search to keep even their names from displaying.
-Those person records should be put into a Draft or Curation state with an explanation added in the Comments field.
+In some cases, laboratories may request that entire person records be removed from search to keep even their names from displaying.
+Those person records should be withdrawn with an explanation added in the Comments field.
 If the removed person's email was the sole contact email for that organization, either: